ng2Zoology/ng2-video/README.md

 ```
 ng serve
 ```
-3. Open your first browser and go to localhost:4200
+3. In your browser go to localhost:4200

 ## Browser Support